-The famous French viticulture scientist Louis Oudart is regarded as the birth father of the world famous Italian DOCG red wines Barbaresco and Barolo, It was built around 1850 by Giulietta Falletti, the Marquesa of Barolo (* 1785) in the municipality of Barolo in the Italian region Piedmont Called to assist them there on their winery in an advisory capacity.
+The famous French viticulture scientist Louis Oudart is considered the birth father of the world famous Italian DOCG red wines Barbaresco and Barolo, It was built around 1850 by Giulietta Falletti, the Marquesa of Barolo (* 1785) in the municipality of Barolo in the Italian region Piedmont Appointed to assist her on her winery.
 Oudart was of the cultivated variety here Nebbiolo very impressed and recognized their great potential.
 He experimented with a then not practiced dry Expansion.
 The locals managed this hardly, the wine was mostly relative sweet and unstable and had only a short life.
-Due to the late maturity of Nebbiolo conditionally took place fermentation in the cold months of November and December and for a complete fermentation under these circumstances were the then yeasts not suitable.
+Due to the late maturity of Nebbiolo conditionally took place fermentation in the cold months of November and December and for a complete fermentation in those circumstances were the then yeasts not suitable.
 Another key reason was the lack of cleanliness in winemaking.

 The oenologist then similarly supported the Count and later Minister-President of Sardinia Camillo Cavour (1810-1861), who had studied modern agriculture in London.
 This possessed a vineyard in the Monferrato hills and wanted in the region among others new ones Vinification techniques introduce.
-In 1862, so to speak, Oudart repeated on his winery Castello di Neive in Barbaresco, the success achieved with Barolo.
-The dry wine from the Nebbiolo grape was awarded a prize in London - but it was not called Barbaresco for a very long time.
-Under this name, the red wine became known only towards the end of the 19th century.
+At his winery Castello di Neive in the municipality of Barbaresco, Louis Odart succeeded in repeating the success achieved with Barolo.
+The dry-aged wine from the Nebbiolo grape was awarded in London.
+Under the name Barbaresco, the red wine but became known only at the end of the 19th century.

 Some evidence suggests that with certain probability there has never been a Louis Oudart (although all known authors such as Jancis Robinson, Hugh Johnson and others call that name exactly).
-The net names Louis Oudart, Louise Oudart (sic) and Louis Odart.
-In the French literature one finds no Oudart, which would have made remarkable in the 19th century in viticulture.
-Maybe someday somebody might have mispronounced the name - and all have written off each other in the sequence.
+The net names Louis Oudart, Louise Oudart (sic) and Louis Odart are called.
+In French literature, there is no oudart that would have made anything remarkable in viticulture in the 19th century.
+So maybe somebody may have mispronounced the name sometime - and all of them have written off each other in sequence.
 So who is actually behind this person?
 Well - some speaks for Alexandre-Pierre Odart (1778-1866).
 This was a well-known oenologist, had good contacts with the Italian royal family, his life data, his international experience and the name Comte Odart fit, because in Italian literature at Barolo is often the famous Conte Odart the speech.